vichetmeng/FlixMovieAPI/README.md

 The following **required** user stories are complete:

 - [X] User sees app icon in home screen and styled launch screen (+1pt)
-- [X ] User can scroll through a list of movies currently playing in theaters from The Movie DB API (+5pt)
+- [X] User can scroll through a list of movies currently playing in theaters from The Movie DB API (+5pt)
 - [X] User can "Pull to refresh" the movie list (+2pt)
 - [X] User sees a loading state while waiting for the movies to load (+2pt)